 1. How Can Spinal Misalignment Cause Problems?

 A person’s spine can be out of alignment for weeks, months, or years before symptoms develop.
 When the spine is out of alignment, this stresses the spine and causes inflammation in the muscles, joints, and nerves.
 Over time scar tissue builds up, restricting movement, blood flow, and normal range of motion.
-Eventually, this impaired movement in the spine leads to pain, degenerative arthritis, and loss of function.
-Check out this 3D spine chart for some healthy spine tips.
+Eventually, this impaired movement in the spine leads to pain, degenerative arthritis, and loss of normal function.

 A person’s spine can be out of alignment for weeks, months, or years before symptoms develop.
 When the spine is out of alignment, this stresses the spine and causes inflammation in the muscles, joints, and nerves.
 Over time scar tissue builds up, restricting movement, blood flow, and normal range of motion.
-Eventually, this impaired movement in the spine leads to pain, degenerative arthritis, and loss of function.
-Check out this 3D spine chart for some healthy spine tips.
+Eventually, this impaired movement in the spine leads to pain, degenerative arthritis, and loss of normal function.

 2. What is Conservative Spine Care?

-Conservative Spine Care is a non-surgical approach to managing mechanical spine pain.
-The scientific literature has found no permanent cure for back pain.
-Back pain is a chronic condition that tends to come and go throughout a person's lifetime.
+Conservative spine care is a non-surgical approach to managing mechanical spine pain.
+The scientific literature has found that neck and back pain are chronic conditions that tend to come and go throughout a person's lifetime.
 The frequency of reoccurrence can be directly related to poor self-management strategies and low health literacy.
 Spine care management is only effective when healthcare professionals collaborate to provide patients with various treatment options and effective self-care strategies.
-Patient-centered spine care addresses all the patient's needs, which leads to better health outcomes.
-Spine care coordination helps manage spine care options and reduces the burden on medical specialists and dependency on medication.
+Interdisciplinary team-based spine care reduces the burden on primary care physicians, and fosters collaboration and coordination between healthcare providers.

-Conservative Spine Care is a non-surgical approach to managing mechanical spine pain.
-The scientific literature has found no permanent cure for back pain.
-Back pain is a chronic condition that tends to come and go throughout a person's lifetime.
+Conservative spine care is a non-surgical approach to managing mechanical spine pain.
+The scientific literature has found that neck and back pain are chronic conditions that tend to come and go throughout a person's lifetime.
 The frequency of reoccurrence can be directly related to poor self-management strategies and low health literacy.
 Spine care management is only effective when healthcare professionals collaborate to provide patients with various treatment options and effective self-care strategies.
-Patient-centered spine care addresses all the patient's needs, which leads to better health outcomes.
-Spine care coordination helps manage spine care options and reduces the burden on medical specialists and dependency on medication.
+Interdisciplinary team-based spine care reduces the burden on primary care physicians, and fosters collaboration and coordination between healthcare providers.

 3. What Kind of Education Do Chiropractors Have?